Chemotherapy for pancreatic cancer

 • Sometimes chemotherapy is used with radiotherapy.
 This is called chemoradiotherapy.

 • Chemotherapy can make you more at risk of getting an infection.
-An infection is an emergency if you are having chemotherapy and needs treating straight away.
+An infection is an emergency if you are having chemotherapy, and needs treating straight away.

 • There are ways to manage side effects.
 Tell your doctor or nurse if you have any side effects so that they can help.

-How chemotherapy is used for pancreatic cancer
+How chemotherapy is used?

 Chemotherapy can be used in different ways.
 It can be used: